-Postpartum depression is a mood disorder that can affect a birthing person after childbirth.
+Postpartum depression is a mood disorder that can affect a birthing person, and also their partner, after childbirth.
 People with postpartum depression experience feelings of extreme sadness, anxiety, and exhaustion that may make it difficult for them to complete daily care activities for themselves or for others.

 Only a health care provider can diagnose a person with postpartum depression.
 Because symptoms of this condition are broad and may vary between individuals, a health care provider can help a them figure out whether the symptoms they are feeling are due to postpartum depression or something else.
 A person who experiences any of these symptoms should see a health care provider right away.